LUSHDigital/lush-codejam/Team2/README.md

 The idea is to render an image that represents the type of scent given off by each bath bomb.

-Select a bath bomb and watch the image render render in using a creative approch.
+Select a bath bomb and watch the image render in, using a creative approch.

 To go back to the bath bomb selection, simply refresh the page.